 Mortuary Care

-Firstly, embalming is not a legal requirement, unless your loved one is being repatriated overseas.
+The only exception is when your loved one is being repatriated overseas.

-The purpose of embalming is to slow down the natural changes that occur after death, helping to preserve the body in the time leading up to the funeral.
+The purpose of embalming is to slow down the natural changes that occur after death.

-It can also help restore a more natural appearance, which some families find comforting when spending time with their loved one.
+It can also help restore a more natural look, which can provide comfort to families as they spend time with their loved one.

 We’re here to talk through your options with you.
-We will offer guidance based on your needs, wishes, and cultural values.
-Our role is to advise professionally and respectfully.
-The final choice, wherever possible, remains with you.
+We will offer guidance based on your needs, wishes, and cultural values, and answer any questions openly and honestly.
+Wherever possible, the final choice remains with you.

 Embalming is a skilled and delicate process.
-It should only be carried out by trained professionals who are members of the Funeral Directors Association of New Zealand (FDANZ) and/or the New Zealand Embalmers Association (NZEA).
+It should only be carried out by trained professionals who are members of the New Zealand Embalmers Association (NZEA).

 At all times, your loved one will be treated with the utmost respect and dignity.